Girl talking to mother while he is working at home

 If you have unaffordable unsecured debt—like credit card balances—a reputable non-profit credit counseling service may be able to help you find your way out of the hole.
 When you contact a credit counseling service, they analyze your finances.
 They may help you create a budget.
 And they might enroll you in a debt management plan (DMP).

 DMPs are for unsecured debt, not secured loans like mortgages or auto financing.
-When you're in a DMP, you have to close your credit card accounts and commit to paying them off in full.
+When you’re in a DMP, you typically have to close your credit card accounts and commit to paying them off in full.
 Your counselor contacts your creditors and tries to negotiate better terms for you—lower interest rates, waived fees, or smaller payments.
-They may even get past-due accounts "re-aged."
-That means you don't have to catch up on missed payments; your account is considered current.
+They may even get past-due accounts “re-aged.”
+That means you don’t have to catch up on missed payments; your account is considered current.

 You make one monthly payment to the plan, and your counselor distributes it among your creditors.
 It simplifies your bill paying and could save you money.
 However, DMPs have just a 21% completion rate because often, the payment is unaffordable.
-DMPs also restrict your access to credit, which can backfire if you experience a financial emergency.
+DMPs also restrict your access to credit, which could backfire if you experience a financial emergency.

 Credit counseling can be very helpful in some situations, but it doesn’t reduce what you owe.
 Experts recommend only enrolling in a DMP if it clears your debts in five years or less and you can comfortably afford the payment.